By Emily,

-Get cover for your home, contents and the additional space or unit you rent out.
-Covers specifically designed for the various types of home and income properties
+Get cover for your home (where you usually live), contents and the additional space or unit you rent out.
+Cover specifically designed for the various types of home and income properties.

-It’s often a property where you live on the site in your own residence and you also have another residential unit or dwelling on the same land that you rent out to longer term tenants from which you receive an income – “home and income”
+It’s often a property where you live on the site in your own residence, and also have another residential unit or dwelling on the same land that you rent out to longer term tenants from which you receive an income – “home and income.”

 Landlords also refer to properties as being ‘Home & Income’ when it’s a property that has two different tenants occupying it.
 We like to classify these as ‘Home and Income Rentals’.
 These are easily insured using two landlord insurance policies.